Coteh/wordle-clone/README.md

 ## Features

-- Base game
+- Base browser game
-    - Browser version
-    - CLI version
+- Also playable on the terminal
 - Share functionality
 - Countdown to next day's Wordle
+- Can be launched as PWA on mobile
 - Hard Mode
+- High Contrast Mode
+- Tap and hold backspace to clear input (unique to this clone)

 ## Setup